IgnisDa/ryot/docs/content/importing.md

 All shows can be imported from [TvTime](https://tvtime.com/) at the moment using an external tool.
 You can find all the necessary steps [here](https://github.com/SirMartin/TvTimeToRyot).

+## Notes

+- Imports are very difficult to have 100% success rate.
+Though we try our best, you might have to manually import some data from your previous provider.
+- You can see the descriptions of the failing importing steps by reviewing the documentation of the `ImportFailStep` enum in the `/graphql` endpoint.